franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 1. Auth entry point: Create a route that redirects to the right oidc provider authentication page and that kicks starts the whole auth flow, in our case we simply called it: `/auth/login` but you can use whatever you like.
 2. Callback: Create a route that the oidc provider will redirect back from the auth page with the auth code that we will later exchange for the proper access, id and refresh tokens.
 In our case we simply called it `/auth/callback` but again it can be whatever you want it to be.

-We also encasulated these routes into a nice middleware that we called `auth.routes`.
+We also encapsulated these routes into a nice middleware that we called `auth.routes`.

 ```typescript
 export default function authRoutesMiddleware(): Router {